Object Oriented Programming in Python

 class Person:

-1.2 Creating an object
+1.4 Creating an Object

 To create an object of a class, we use the class name followed by parentheses.
 This calls the constructor method of the class and returns an object.